Mary Wells: Personal life

+During her teen years when she was being mentored by Johnnie Mae Matthews, Wells was reportedly involved with Otis Williams.
+According to other published reports, after her affair with Williams ended, she also got involved with Wilson Pickett.

-Wells married twice: first, in 1960, to Detroit singer Herman Griffin; they divorced in 1963.
+Wells married twice: first, in 1961, to Detroit singer Herman Griffin; they divorced in 1963.
 Despite rumors, she never dated fellow Motown singer Marvin Gaye, who would go on to have successful duet partnerships with Kim Weston, Tammi Terrell and Diana Ross after Wells had left Motown.
+Throughout 1965, she got involved with R&B superstar Jackie Wilson and Chicago-bases producer Carl Davis.
+At one point, Wells and Davis were engaged.

 In 1966, Wells married singer-songwriter Cecil Womack, formerly of the Valentinos, and the younger brother of musician Bobby Womack.
-The marriage lasted until 1977 and they produced three children.
+The marriage lasted until 1977 and they produced three children: Cecil Jr., Harry, and Stacy.
+She had a fourth child, Sugar, with Curtis Womack (Cecil's brother).

-Wells had four children from two marriages: Cecil, Jr., Harry, Stacy, and Sugar.

 Death

-In the summer of 1992, Wells's cancer returned and she was rushed to the Kenneth Norris Jr. Cancer Hospital in Los Angeles with pneumonia.
+In the summer of 1992, Wells' cancer returned and she was rushed to the Kenneth Norris Jr. Cancer Hospital in Los Angeles with pneumonia.
 With the effects of her unsuccessful treatments and a weakened immune system, Wells died on July 26, 1992, at the age of 49.
 After her funeral, which included a eulogy given by her old friend and former collaborator, Smokey Robinson, Wells was cremated, and her ashes were laid to rest in Glendale's Forest Lawn Memorial Park, in a Womack family crypt.
 Family friend Sam Cooke is buried in The Garden of Honor, about 850 ft to the west.

-Accolades

-Though Wells has been eligible for induction to the Rock and Roll Hall of Fame, being nominated twice in 1986 and 1987, she has yet to achieve it.
+Legacy and accolades

+Wells is often referred to as the "First Lady of Motown" as well as "the Queen of Motown" due to becoming the first female star artist to emerge from the label.

+As a Motown artist, Wells was the first solo artist on the label to produce a top 40 crossover single, doing so with 1961's "I Don't Want to Take a Chance" and was also the first Motown artist to produce multiple top ten hits on the Billboard Hot 100 between 1962-1963.

+When "My Guy" hit number one on the Billboard Hot 100 in the late spring of 1964, it was only the third Motown-associated single to reach the top after the Marvelettes' "Please, Mr. Postman" and Little Stevie Wonder's "Fingertips" and the first number one single on the Motown imprint, predating the Supremes' "Where Did Our Love Go".